humai2606/Amazon-E-Commerce-Database/README.md

 **Humairul Jashira M**

-🎓 B.Sc.
-Computer Science with Artificial Intelligence
+**B.Sc.
+Computer Science with Artificial Intelligence**

-📚 SDNB Vaishnav College for Women

 ---

-## ⭐ Support

-If you found this project useful, consider giving this repository a **⭐ Star**.

-Your support is greatly appreciated!

----

-## 📜 License

-This project is created for **educational and academic purposes**.
+⭐ Thank you for visiting this repository!
+More DBMS modules and SQL implementations will be added as the project progresses.